Ewelkaka/vite/docs/guide/build.md

 - Related: [Asset Handling](./assets)

 If you are deploying your project under a nested public path, simply specify the [`base` config option](/config/shared-options.md#base) and all asset paths will be rewritten accordingly.
 This option can also be specified as a command line flag, e.g. `vite build --base=/my/public/path/`.
+This is useful for deploying to a subdirectory on a static file server, or when using a CDN.
 JS-imported asset URLs, CSS `url()` references, and asset references in your `.html` files are all automatically adjusted to respect this option during build.

 The exception is when you need to dynamically concatenate URLs on the fly.
 In this case, you can use the globally injected `import.meta.env.BASE_URL` variable which will be the public base path.
 Note this variable is statically replaced during build so it must appear exactly as-is (i.e. `import.meta.env['BASE_URL']` won't work).